Allen-key-20/Efficient-Memory-Management-in-3D-Gaussian-Splatting/README.md

-# Memory Efficient Gaussian Splatting via Dynamic Appearance Allocation
+# Efficient Memory Management in 3D Gaussian Splatting for Real-Time Rendering

 3D Gaussian Splatting (3DGS) has become a popular method for efficient and high-quality novel view synthesis.
 However, its training process demands excessive GPU memory, primarily due to uniform storage of high-order spherical harmonic coefficients and rapid increases in the number of Gaussians.
 To address this, we introduce a memory-efficient approach that dynamically adjusts spherical harmonic orders based on the expressive needs of each Gaussian and employs a saliency-based pruning strategy to remove redundant Gaussians.
 Our method reduces peak GPU memory usage by up to 32% while maintaining rendering quality comparable to the original approach.
 Experiments on benchmark datasets demonstrate the effectiveness of our approach.